dromara/carbon/src/en/sponsor.md

 # Sponsor

 `Carbon` is a non-commercial open source project that takes a lot of effort to develop, iterate and maintain.
-If you like this project and want it to continue, please consider helping out.
-Thank you for supporting open source project.
+If you like this project and want it to continue, please provide sponsorship, thank you for supporting open source project.

+Your sponsorship will be used for:
+- Server and domain name fee for website
+- Development, iteration and maintenance
+- Project promotion

-## Sponsor way
+## Sponsor channel

-There are several ways to help:
+There are several channels to help:
 <ul class="simple-list">
     <li>
         alipay：gouguolei@vip.qq.com